fadrizul/twigjs/README.md

 To set values for variable tags, you need to include it as options in res.render() function.
 In this example we're setting values for {{ name }} and {{ title }}.

 ###Template inheritance:
-The most powerful part of Twig is template inheritance.
+The most powerful part of TwigJS is template inheritance.
 Template inheritance allows you to build a base “skeleton” template that contains all the common elements of your site and defines blocks that child templates can override.

 Sounds complicated but is very basic.
 It’s easiest to understand it by starting with an example.